 That also looks good, although the effect was spoiled a little when we realized the text was almost identical to a boilerplate paragraph used by many smaller VPNs.
-Don't take our work for it; enter the final sentence into Google - "There are hundreds of good reasons for being anonymous and we respect them fully" - and see how often it turns up.
+Don't take our word for it; enter the final sentence into Google - "There are hundreds of good reasons for being anonymous and we respect them fully" - and see how often it turns up.

 Using someone else's text doesn't prove a VPN is doing anything underhand, but it doesn't give us any confidence that those words truly reflect company procedures, either.
 And in a business as dependent on trust as a VPN, that's bad news.

-Our client defaulted to the French server, and tapping Connect got us connected within a few seconds, started a 'Connected Since' session timer and displayed our new IP address.
+Our client defaulted to the Canada server, and tapping Connect got us connected within a few seconds, started a 'Connected Since' session timer and displayed our new IP address.
 A desktop notification made it clear when we connected, though not if the connection drops.
 The client will reconnect automatically by default, but there's still a chance you could be left unprotected for a few seconds at least, perhaps more if the reconnect attempt fails.

 The location list is very simple, just a list of servers, with a caption of 'P2P' for your torrent-friendly options.
-There's no Favorites list or any other way to group commonly-used locations.
+There's no Favorites list or any other way to group commonly used locations.

-Puzzled?
-We were, too, but there's no help bundled with the client.
 Tapping a Support menu item takes you to the website, where there's a basic FAQ, but nothing more.